 The blog was making around 30$/Month Average.
-I bought the blog 2 years ago from a direct seller for 100$.
+I bought the blog two years ago from a direct seller for 100$.
 I have spent around 100$ more dollars on articles and backlinks.
 All other articles were free Guest Posts or paid Sponsored posts.
-That’s around 200+ articles.
-I made around 10$/month by Google Adsense, and the other income was generated by posting sponsored articles.
+That’s about 200+ articles.
+I made around 10$/month by Google Adsense, and the additional income was generated by posting sponsored articles.

 I kept my list price as 199$, the reserve price at 425$, and the Buy now price at 786$.

-Luckily on the last day of the auction, I got a serious buyer whom I convinced to buy the blog at the reserved price.
-It was my first sell.
+Luckily on the last day of the auction, I got a serious buyer I convinced to buy the blog at the reserved price.
+It was my first sale.
 It was a good experience.
 If you want to know more about website flipping, follow me on Facebook.

 We’d love to hear your stories on how selling a blog went.
 So don’t hesitate to tell us more.

 We hope we’ve managed to shed some light on the issue of selling your blog.
 The process of the sale of a blog in the price range of five and six figures isn’t something that you can do overnight.
 It requires an investment of both time and money.
 Do you need a professional blog price evaluation?
 Hire us

 If your goal is to sell your blog and cash out, make sure you prepare for any legal issues before posting your blog up for sale.
 This way, everything will go much smoother and with less last-minute hustle.

 Are you on the other side of the fence, and you’d like t purchase a money-making blog?
 Check this guest post article by Flippa.